← Back to all diagnoses

 • Obsessions, compulsions, or both are present.

-• Compulsions are repetitive behaviors or mental acts performed in response to an obsession or according to rigid rules.
+• The compulsions are performed in response to an obsession or according to rules that must be applied rigidly.

-• The compulsions are aimed at preventing or reducing anxiety or some dreaded event or situation, but are either not realistically connected to what they are designed to prevent or are clearly excessive.
+• The behaviors or mental acts are either not realistically connected to what they are meant to prevent or are clearly excessive.

 DSM Criteria